purplescorpion1/twitch-to-m3u/README.md

 ```

 Copy the resulting string consisting of 30 alphanumerical characters without any quotations <br>
-Copy Twitch0Auth to Twitch_Followed to cmd window <br>
+Copy TwitchOAuth to Twitch_Followed to cmd window <br>
  <br>

 It will then output twitch_followed.m3u